itsmehecker/qrgame/README.md

    ```

 ## Running the Game
-To start the game, open the `src/index.html` file in your web browser.
+To start the full game, open the `src/index.html` file in your web browser.
 You can also run a local server using a tool like `live-server` or any other preferred method.
+The QR game is in the qr.html
 ## Game Controls
 - Use the arrow keys to move "uwu" around the canvas.
 - Avoid the chasing letters!